AI Assisted analysis is here. Discover the latest updates! Check Now

 Analyzing hundreds of recordings for many hours, going through shopping paths with our clients, looking for patterns of behavior, we came up with something completely innovative.

-We created Experience Metrics, a feature that allows you to discover those places on the website that make the customer angry and frustrated.
+We created Experience Metrics to automatically identify points of user frustration, enabling deeper user behavior analysis.
 You will see indicators that inform you that something bad is happening on your site and customers are going through difficulties trying to deal with it.

 Experien Metrcis in CUX